 - Credits the money directly to the merchant’s bank.

 - Debits money to refund a customer upon authorization from the merchant.

 - Automatically generates an invoice for customers.

-- In some cases, acts as a medium between the customer, merchant and supplier such as with dropshipping trade.
+- In some cases, it acts as a medium between the customer, merchant, and supplier, such as with dropshipping trade.

-Since a payment gateway plays such an important role in buying and selling, it’s important that you select one carefully.
+Since a payment gateway plays such an essential role in buying and selling, it’s vital that you select one carefully.

 Here’s how to select a superb payment gateway for your business.